 Peter Trubowitz, Politics and Strategy (Princeton 2011)

 2014.
 A Political Trilemma?
 International Security, Environmental Protection and Human Rights in the British Indian Ocean Territory.
-International Politics, in press.
+International Politics 51, no. 1 (January): 87-100.

 2013.
 Decolonising the Special Relationship: Diego Garcia, the Chagossians and Anglo-American Relations.
 Review of International Studies 39, no. 3 (July): 707-727.